Contact Lawmakers

 - Select “Visit Home Page on the Texas House of Representatives (or Senate) Website.

-- Here you can learn about the district, find a district map, see what the member’s committee assignments are, and read a bio of your legislator.
+- On this page, you can learn about the district, find a district map, see what the member’s committee assignments are, and read a bio of your legislator.

 - From this page you can also send the member an email message.